 As you’re going about your day, keep an eye out for anything you don’t use, need or love to get rid of.
 Whether it’s garbage to toss or clutter you know you can let go of.

-Look for clutter as you’re tidying up at the end of the day, doing laundry, cooking, etc. And instead of leaving it where it is, or putting away to deal with later, get rid of it right then!
+Look for clutter as you’re tidying up at the end of the day, doing laundry, cooking, etc. And instead of leaving it where it is, or putting it away to deal with later, get rid of it right then!

 You’ll be continually removing clutter from your home, without much extra effort required.
 And you’ll also never have to deal with those items again during your dedicated decluttering times.
 They’ll already be gone!